Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 My favorite places to display trivets are the kitchen, dining room, and family room ~ areas where they can be viewed and enjoyed on a daily basis.
 And best of all, they’re easily accessible to take down when doing further research … or to share with a guest.
 A collection of Jenny Lind trivets (below) seems especially appropriate to display over a piano.

 Hanging trivets is a matter of personal preference.
-Years ago I used wall anchors and cup hooks.
-Unfortunately, as I’d reorganize the displays, each old wall hole required spackling and re-painting.
+Years ago I used nails, picture hooks or wall anchors and cup hooks.
+Unfortunately, as I’d reorganize the displays, each hole required spackling and re-painting.
 Now I rely on decorative push pin hangers.
 They insert easily- no hammer needed- and each can support up to 10 pounds.
 Touch up is a breeze!

 To fashion a hanging hook on the reverse of each trivet I use either light duty steel braided wire or (my preference) a doubled strand of 24 gauge wire available in: